Amtrak train collides with truck in Illinois, no injuries reported

 A photograph posted to ABC News’ website showed the impact of the collision knocked the truck on its side on the roadway and peeled away the trailer’s roof.
 The overturned truck was outside a crossing gate that appeared to be closed.

-The train’s 203 passengers were taken to Chicago by bus after waiting at a local high school while tracks were being checked for damages, Schulz said.
+The 203 passengers aboard were transported to a local high school while the tracks were checked for damages.

 The rails, signals and other equipment in that area are owned by Union Pacific Railroad (UNP.N), Schulz said.